We will follow all applicable UK and EU data protection laws in how we treat your personal information.

 GDS privacy notices

-These privacy notices explain how specific GDS platforms and services handle your information:
+These privacy notices explain how specific public-facing GDS platforms and services handle your information:

 The data controller for GDS is the Cabinet Office – a data controller determines how and why personal data is processed.

 - have any questions about anything in this document